 Lets look at an example of DAX using CALCULATETABLE function.

 Here we have sample table named TransactionHistory which contains product details as given below.

 Basic use of CALCULATETABLE function

-Lets create a measure named calctable to filter a table records for quantity >1 using following DAX.
+Lets create a table named calctable to filter a table records for quantity >1 using following DAX.

 CalCtable = CALCULATETABLE(TransactionHistory,TransactionHistory[Quantity] >1)

 Once you commit DAX function, a table named as calctable is created in data model.

 This table is just a copy of actual table TransactionHistory but contains only those products for which a quantity value is greater than1.

 You can also compare both tables result sets, you can clearly see that calctable contains only those products for which quantity value is greater than 1.

 So, using CALCULATETABLE function you can sort table records based on any specific condition.

 CALULATETABLE function with Summarize function

 As you have seen above, a CALCULATETABLE function returns a table based on given filter conditions, It returns all columns of base table, but in case when you want to see only specific columns then this can be done using SUMMARIZE function within CALCULATETABLE function.

 Lets modify the above DAX calculation and returns only specific columns ProductID, Quantity, and TransactionDate only.

 CalCtable = CALCULATETABLE ( SUMMARIZE ( TransactionHistory, TransactionHistory[ProductId], TransactionHistory[Quantity], TransactionHistory[TransactionDate] ), TransactionHistory[Quantity] > 1 )

 Once you commit the DAX, you will get only those columns that you want to see as shown in below screenshot.

 Using CALULATETABLE function within measures

 You can also use CALCULATETABLE function within measure based on requirement so rather than creating a separate filtered table it can be used inside any measure.

 SumofQuantity>1 = SUMX( CALCULATETABLE ( TransactionHistory, TransactionHistory[Quantity] > 1 ),TransactionHistory[Quantity])